urban-bot/urban-bot/docs/docs/components.md

 <Text personaId="natalie-id">Hi, I am Natalie.
 How can I help you?</Text>
 ```
 #### forceReply
-> After sending a message next user message automatically replies to the sent message.
+> After sending a message, next user message automatically will be reply to the sent message.
 ###### optional
 `boolean`
 ```jsx
 <Text forceReply>What's your name?</Text>
 ```
-### HTML
+## HTML
-> Plain text or HTML tags.
+> You can format text with this tags.

 ##### Plain text
 `string` | `number`